3D Printer Policy

-If a requested 3D-printed object meets HPL’s design and printing requirements, an HPL staff member will contact the patron to set up an appointment.
+If a requested 3D-printed object meets the Library’s design and printing requirements, a Library staff member will contact the patron.

-The patron can pick up the completed printed object at the HPL circulation desk.
+Completed printed objects must be picked up at the Library’s circulation desk.
 Objects which are not picked up within seven (7) calendar days following printing will be disposed of.